Do you have heel pain with the first step of the day?

-Heel pain is usually present with the first step of the morning or when rising out of a chair after sitting for a long period.
+Heel pain is usually present with the first step of the morning or when rising out of a chair after sitting for a long time.
 It can also be present after walking for long periods of time and at the end of the day.
-Usually a biomechanical alteration of normal gait, heel pain is easily and effectively controlled without surgery.
+Usually a biomechanical alteration of normal gait, heel pain can be effectively controlled without surgery in most cases.

 Conservative treatment for Heel Pain

-Orthotic management and control is the most important treatment for long term success in reducing pain and controlling the mechanics of the altered walking pattern.
-Other treatments include ice, anti-inflammatory medication, steroid injection therapy, stretching, night splinting, physical therapy, and orthotics.
+Orthotic management and control is the most important treatment for reducing heel pain and controlling the mechanics of the altered walking pattern.
+Other treatments for heel pain include ice, anti-inflammatory medication, steroid injection therapy, stretching, night splinting, physical therapy, and orthotics.

-Our doctors offer the newest and extremely effectively technology for heel pain syndrome called extracorporeal shock wave therapy (ESWT) otherwise known as orthotripsy.
-The modality delivers focused shock waves to the body inducing a microtrauma to the area that body recognizes and treats.
+Our doctors offer the newest and extremely effective technology for heel pain syndrome called extracorporeal shock wave therapy (ESWT) otherwise known as orthotripsy.
+The modality delivers focused shock waves to the body, inducing microtrauma to the area that the body recognizes.

-This is a noninvasive form of treatment only requires three treatments performed on a weekly basis to achieve 80% reduction in symptoms.
+This non-invasive procedure only requires three treatments performed weekly to achieve an 80% reduction in symptoms.

 This process divides the different types of blood cells.
 The product that is reinjected into the injured site is rich in growth factors that stimulate a healing cascade in the body.
-It signals the body to initiate healing that has slowed or ceased causing long term pain in a given area such as the plantar fascia.
-The benefits are that it is a individual’s own cells that are used.
+It signals to the body to initiate healing that has slowed or ceased causing long-term pain in a given area such as the plantar fascia.
+The benefits are that it is an individual’s own cells that are used.
 This does not use any energy, grafting, or outside modality making this truly a “green” medical treatment.

 In most cases, the procedure is done in an office visit and only one session is required.
-Although this is not covered by insurance, it is certainly the most advanced and cutting edge treatment that has kept a patient out of surgery.
+Although this is not covered by insurance, it is certainly the most advanced and cutting-edge treatment that has kept many patients out of surgery.